Timer/blog/_posts/01-practical-xargs.md

 TODO: how to handle spaces in arguments:
 1. echo with escaped slashes
-2. use NUL (``\0'') characters as the separator, instead of spaces and lines (see -print0 w/ find(1)) -->
+2. use NUL (``\0'') characters as the separator, instead of spaces and lines (see -print0 w/ find(1))
+3. use -I@ to interpolate multiple times
+4. bash -c
+-->